DoctorTonyTonyChopper/CCL1/README.md

 ### Day 3 15-01-2025

 Plan for the day:
-- Game Over screen ❌
+- Restart Game/Game Over screen ❌
     - Working restart button(the game should reset when pressed) ✅
 - Make shuriken throwing mechanic (when they touch enemies, they die) ✅
     - Shuriken should disappear after 0.25 seconds ✅